Dental X-rays: Types and Uses

 X-rays fall under the diagnostic category of your insurance benefits.
 These benefits have limitations that involve both the type of X-ray and the frequency.

-If you decide to switch dental offices, you will likely need to request that your X-rays be transferred to the new office.
+If you decide to switch dental offices, you may need to request that your X-rays be transferred to the new office.
 This will ensure the new office has all of the images they need without having to re-do them and risk the service not being covered due to frequency or timing limitations.
-This can help you to reduce potential out-of-pocket expenses and minimize radiation exposure.
+This can help reduce potential out-of-pocket expenses and minimize radiation exposure.

 Comprehensive and Panoramic X-rays

-Did you ever sit in a dental chair with your mouth opened for what seemed like an eternity, with countless films or digital sensors going in and out of your mouth?
-This process captures X-ray images of the whole mouth.
-The images show all of the teeth in their entirety (above and below the gums), the surrounding bone, areas where no teeth may be present and other structures.
-This is called an intraoral comprehensive series or full mouth X-rays (FMX), and is a combination of numerous periapical and bitewing images.
+Have you ever sat in a dental chair with your mouth opened while countless films or digital sensors went in and out of your mouth?
+This X-ray process captures images of the whole mouth.
+The images show all of the teeth in their entirety above and below the gums.
+Plus, it shows the surrounding bone, areas where no teeth may be present, and other structures.
+This is called an intraoral comprehensive series, or full mouth X-rays (FMX), and is a combination of numerous periapical and bitewing images.
 The full mouth X-ray series is generally taken at your first visit as a new patient.
-This allows your dentist to examine structures tey can?t see during a visual inspection, design a treatment plan specifically for you, or determine if you should be referred to a specialist.
+This allows your dentist to examine structures they can't see during a visual inspection, design a treatment plan specifically for you or determine if you should be referred to a specialist.

 If you have stood with an X-ray machine circling your head, you have had a panoramic X-ray.
 This is a scan of your entire mouth that produces a single large image.
-It is similar to the comprehensive series, but a panoramic image shows more of your anatomy: the upper and lower teeth and supporting bone, jaw joints, nerves and sinuses.
+It is a panoramic image that shows the upper and lower teeth and supporting bone, jaw joints, nerves and sinuses.
 New panoramic images are usually taken every 3-5 years.

 A dentist may order a panoramic or comprehensive series of X-rays depending on your age, concerns, dental history, diagnosis or scope of treatment plan.